 Make sure that you are very thorough with how you seal the box.
 Tape all of the seams on the box and do your best to smooth the tape down so that it stays in position.

-If you don’t smooth down the tape, then some of the tape could get snagged on something and come loose.
+If you don’t smooth down the tape, some of it could get snagged on something and come loose.
 Generally, it’s going to be better to use more tape than to not use enough, and this means that you should just try to tape the box the best that you can.

 When you’re confident that the box has been taped properly, it’ll be ready to ship.
 Now you just need to find the right business to ship your cake to where it needs to go.